REPORT FOR THE PERIOD FROM 1 JANUARY 2019 TO 31 DECEMBER 2019

-The above performance measures have been selected as they are the key drivers of business performance and are aligned to shareholder value.
+The above performance measures have been selected as they are the key drivers of business performance.
 The final number of shares to be released will depend on the achievement of pre-determined targets at the end of the one-year qualifying performance period.
 The shares will be released over a vesting period of three years.
 No share will be released if the threshold targets are not met at the end of the qualifying performance period.
 On the other hand, if superior targets are met, more shares than the baseline award can be delivered up to a maximum of 150% of the baseline award.
 Recipients can receive fully paid shares, their equivalent cash value or combinations thereof, at no cost.

 The benefits provided are comparable with local market practices.

-The ERCC seeks to ensure that the remuneration paid to the President & GCEO and key management personnel are strongly linked to the achievement of business and individual performance targets.
+The ERCC seeks to ensure that the remuneration paid to the GCEO and key management personnel is strongly linked to the achievement of business and individual performance targets.
 The performance targets endorsed by the ERCC and approved by the Board are set at realistic yet stretched levels each year to motivate a high degree of business performance with emphasis on both short and longer term quantifiable objectives.
-A pay-forperformance alignment study was conducted by the appointed independent remuneration consultant and reviewed by the ERCC; the findings indicate that there has been adequate pay-for-performance alignment for the Group in both absolute and relative terms against a peer group of large listed companies in Singapore and the region over a multi-year period.
+A pay-for-performance alignment study was conducted by the appointed independent remuneration consultant and reviewed by the ERCC; the findings indicate that there has been effective pay-for-performance alignment for the Group in both absolute and relative terms against a peer group of large listed companies in Singapore and the region over a multi-year period.

-In FY 2018, there were no termination, retirement or post-employment benefits granted to Directors, the President & GCEO and key management personnel.
+In FY 2019, there were no termination, retirement or post-employment benefits granted to Directors, the GCEO and key management personnel.
 There was also no special retirement plan, 'golden parachute' or special severance package for any of the key management personnel.

-There were no employees of the Group who were substantial shareholders or immediate family members of a substantial shareholder, Director or the President & GCEO in FY 2018.
+There are no employees of the Group who are substantial shareholders of the Company or immediate family members of such a substantial shareholder, Director or the GCEO.
 "Immediate family member" refers to the spouse, child, adopted child, step-child, sibling or parent of the individual.

 Non-Executive Director Remuneration

-The compensation policy for Directors is based on a scale of fees divided into basic retainer fees for serving as Director and additional fees for attendance and serving on Board Committees.
+The compensation policy for Directors (except the Chairman) is based on a scale of fees divided into basic retainer fees for serving as Director and additional fees for attendance and serving on Board Committees.
 The Chairman receives an all-inclusive fee (i.e. without any additional fee for attendance and for serving on Board Committees).
-The compensation package is market benchmarked, taking into account the demanding responsibilities on the part of the Directors in light of the scale, complexity and the international nature of the business.
+The compensation package is market benchmarked on an annual basis, taking into account the effort, time spent and demanding responsibilities on the part of the Directors in light of the scale, complexity and the international nature of the business.
 The remuneration of Directors is reviewed from time to time to ensure that it is appropriate to attract, retain and motivate the Directors to provide good stewardship of the Company.

 Compensation Risk Assessment

-Under the Code, the compensation system shall take into account the risk policies of the Group, and be symmetrical with risk outcomes and sensitive to the time horizon of risks.
+Under the Practice Guidance, the compensation system shall take into account the risk policies of the Group, be symmetric with risk outcomes and sensitive to the time horizon of risks.
 The ERCC has conducted a Compensation Risk Assessment to review the various compensation risks that may arise as well as the mitigating policies to better manage risk exposures identified.
-The ERCC is satisfied that there are adequate risk mitigation features in the Group's compensation system, such as the use of malus, deferral and performance clawback features in the Share Plans and EBIP.
+The ERCC is satisfied that there are adequate risk mitigation features in the Group's compensation system, such as the use of malus, deferral and clawback features in the Share Plans and EBIP.
 The ERCC will continue to undertake periodic reviews of compensation-related risks.

 (C) ACCOUNTABILITY AND AUDIT